thinking about moocs & blended, digital-embodied pedagogy.

 But it goes deeper.
 In my course, not only the pedagogical process, but also the topic has something to teach us about contemporary dilemmas and possibilities.
 While it is typically cast as a nostalgic, anti-technological movement, the folk revival was in fact always motivated by questions of how new technologies related to the politics of cultural heritage and personal authenticity.
 So suggests one source we study closely in the course, director Murray Lerner’s Festival, his documentary film about the Newport Folk Festival (clip below).
 In the playful opening sequence of the film, Lerner’s discussion with the Jim Kweskin Jug Band becomes an evocation not so much of how technologies are pure channels to knowledge, but rather how important it is to be aware of the forms of media through which we relate to issues of cultural tradition, individual autonomy, collective expression, critical awareness, cultural knowledge, musical pleasure, and, perhaps most of all, the technologies that shape our world.
 “You’re playing music on that camera,” guitarist and leader Jim Kweskin proposes to Lerner.
 As he surprisingly—purposefully—let’s the sound and image slow down and stop, breaking the fourth wall, as it were, Lerner seems to comment on the ways in which he has soaked up the ideas of the folkies: theirs was a search for a relationship between people and machines that, if explored with critical awareness, might lead to powerful modes of human expressivity, creativity, inventiveness, communal connection, and meaning; Lerner seems to have incorporated this sensibility into his own filmmaking.

 “We’re all playing machines,” remarks harmonica player Mel Lyman to Lerner in Festival.
-While Lyman’s life did not go in the most savory of directions after Newport in the mid 1960s, his idea remains relevant.
-In our own moment, how, as folk music gives way to folksonomy, might we continue to play machines instead of getting played by them?
+While Lyman’s life did not go in the most savory of directions after Newport in the mid 1960s, his idea here in Festival remains relevant to our own moment: how, as folk music gives way to folksonomy, might we continue to play machines instead of getting played by them?
 Where will the boundaries open up between playing machines and becoming a playing machine oneself?
 And where should the lines be drawn?
 How might handicraft and mass technology, individual control and the power of digital systems, be integrated toward democratic ends?
 Can this even be accomplished?
 These myriad questions of people and machines, which the digital seems to intensify as no technology before it, are the ones we must prepare students to address.

 This is neither to dismiss the democratic potential of MOOCs, nor to evade critiques of them, but rather to contend that the MOOCs debate misses the point.
 The future of the digital age does not mean that the analog world is irrelevant, that the virtual somehow substitutes for the embodied; rather, the two domains increasingly intermingle.
 Playing machines without getting played by them, working with them digitally while also getting worked up over them in person, these are the central issues.
 The challenge that educators face is to help students not only function in this emerging world of a rearranged relationship between the digital and the embodied, but also to learn how to understand it, do good with it, contextualize it, critique it, and find ways to flourish within it.